jpdarago/bip39key/README.md

 * Requires an RFC 2822 User Id provided with the `-u` flag.
 * Sets the creation timestamp (and all timestamps) to the Bitcoin genesis block.
 * Expands entropy with one call of Argon with default settings.

+## Acknowledgements

+A lot of the implementation is based on [passphrase2pgp](github.com/skeeto/passphrase2pgp), check that project out!.